elizabethlawson-analytics/negative-keyword-analysis/README.md

 Most paid search optimization stops at the click.
 This methodology starts there.

 By breaking search queries into individual words and aggregating GA4 post-click behavior (bounce rate, sessions, cost) at the word level, this approach surfaces unqualified traffic patterns that traditional query-level review consistently misses.

+This approach evaluates post-click behavior using bounce rate, derived from sessions and engaged sessions, to identify unqualified traffic.

 **[See full case study](https://www.elizabeth-lawson-analytics.com/paid-search-optimization-case-study)**